MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 ## Party Voice

 Usage of voice chat is priced differently if Speech Services are enabled.
 Speech Services enables speech-to-text transcription, speech-to-text translation, and text-to-text translation.

 10% of voice minutes can leverage transcription and synthesis for free before the below meter is billed.
 We recommend tying activation of this capability to an ease-of-access player setting.

 | SKU | $/player-minute speaking |
 | --- | --- |
 | Party Voice | $0.001 |
 | Party Voice + Speech Services | $0.015 |

-In-game chat text messages, even when text-to-text translation or text-to-speech synthesis are activated, do not drive metering and are not billed to your account.
+In-game chat text messages - even when text-to-text translation or text-to-speech synthesis are activated - do not drive metering and are not billed to your account.

 ## Network egress

-At run-time you can specify which Azure region should host your network.
+At run time, you can specify which Azure region should host your network.
 This impacts network egress charges.

 | Zone | Regions | $/GB of Network Egress |
 | --- | --- | --- |